-The second advantage of the wave operator formalism is conceptual.
-Specifically we shall see that when employed in concert with the technique of canonical purification, we obtain both a direct correspondence to the Wigner phase function, as well as a generally applicable procedure for taking the classical limit of a quantum system.
-It is hoped that ultimately the combination of these two properties will allow for a physically consistent model of a quantum-classical hybrid, but in the present work we restrict ourselves to the context of a closed system, where we are able to demonstrate the aforementioned classical limit.
+{The second and most important benefit} of the waveoperator formalism is conceptual.
+Specifically we shall see that when employed in concert with the technique of canonical purification, we obtain both a direct correspondence to the Wigner phase function, as well as a generally applicable procedure for taking the classical limit of a quantum system. {Furthermore, when considering dissipative and imaginary-time evolutions, we find that the waveoperator representation can possess markedly different properties as compared to the dynamics of $\hat{\rho}$.
+Finally, the guarantee of positivity and ability to consistently perform classical limits are two properties which may allow the waveoperator to serve as the basis} for a physically consistent model of a quantum-classical hybrid, but in the present work we restrict ourselves to the context of a closed system, where we are able to demonstrate the aforementioned classical limit.